HaitaiNg/Education/Ethic_Coding_Exercise/README.md

 - The distance between towns is a positive integer where : ( 1 <= distance <= max_integer)
 - We will not be removing any nodes in graph or modifying the graph after it has been instantiated by the input
 - Most inputs will be valid.
 I did not incorporate extensive error handling (exceptions, try / catch clauses)
+- Note: Unit testing is high level.
+I primarily wrote tests for the methods that validated the questions.
+These methods make several other method calls downstream.
+If this code were to be submitted to a production environment, I would like to include some tests for the lengthy supporting methods.

 ##### Support
 Please contact Haitai Ng if there any questions or concerns.
 Thank you for your time.